ashfarhangi/Protoformer/README.md

 The manuscript text is not open source.
 The authors reserve the rights to the article content, which is currently submitted for publication in the JOURNAL NAME.

 ## Citation
+If you find this repository useful, please consider citing our work:

+Farhangi, Ashkan, Ning Sui, Nan Hua, Haiyan Bai, Arthur Huang, and Zhishan Guo.
+"Protoformer: Embedding Prototypes for Transformers."
+In Advances in Knowledge Discovery and Data Mining: 26th Pacific-Asia Conference, PAKDD 2022, Chengdu, China, May 16–19, 2022, Proceedings, Part I, pp. 447-458.
+2022.

 ```
 @inproceedings{farhangi2022protoformer,
   title={Protoformer: Embedding Prototypes for Transformers},